Malaysian Islamic Party: Left-wing Islamism

 Burhanuddin al-Helmy, a prominent anti-colonialist, steered PAS in a socialist and nationalist direction and set about strengthening the party's internal structure and geographic reach.
 In the 1959 election, Malaya's first since independence, the party's focus on rural constituencies, especially in the north, paid off.
 Thirteen PAS candidates were elected to the 104-member House of Representatives, and the party took control of the legislative assemblies of the northern states of Kelantan and Terengganu.

-However, Burhanuddin's leftist Pas-Islamism, under which PAS sought greater ties between the Muslim peoples of Malaya and the Indonesian archipelago, soon led the party into a wedge.
+However, Burhanuddin's leftist Pan-Islamism, under which PAS sought greater ties between the Muslim peoples of Malaya and the Indonesian archipelago, soon led the party into a wedge.
 The Indonesia–Malaysia confrontation of 1963–66 turned popular Malayan opinion against Indonesia.
 PAS's attacks on Tunku Abdul Rahman's Alliance government for seeking Western assistance during the confrontation, and the party's continued support for Southeast Asian PAS-Islamism, led to a loss of support in the 1964 election.
 The party's parliamentary cohort was reduced to nine.
 The party became further marginalised the following year, when Burhanuddin was detained without trial under the Internal Security Act on allegations that he had collaborated with Indonesia.

 Political circumstances in the country had changed by the 1969 election.
 The Konfrontasi had ended, Burhanuddin had been released from custody although was too ill to campaign actively, and the Alliance coalition was suffering from internal division as well as unpopularity.
 PAS' vote rose to over 20 percent of the national electorate, netting the party 12 seats in Parliament.
 However, the parliament would not convene until 1971 as the 13 May race riots resulted in the declaration of a state of emergency.
 The country would be run by a National Operations Council for the following two years.
 In the meantime, Burhanuddin died in October 1969 and was replaced as PAS' president by his deputy, Asri Muda.